The Products and Supplements

 10. Increase digestibility of food.

 Several things can destroy the intestinal bacterial balance in a pet’s gut.
-Antibiotic and other prescription medications may destroy good bacteria as well as bad.
+Antibiotics and other prescription medications may destroy good bacteria as well as bad.
 Stress, poor diet, pollutants in the air, water, and environment may also deplete beneficial bacteria.

 FortiFlora Probiotics made by Purina for Cats & Dogs: